Basics Gloss Varnish

 Why do I need to varnish my acrylic work?

 If it's a piece you want to keep, show or preserve, we recommend varnishing.
-When you're starting out, our Basics varnishes are a good introduction - they are easy to use and offer physical protection from knocks and dirt, plus an extra layer of UV-light protection.
+All of our varnishes are easy to use and offer physical protection from knocks and dirt, plus an extra layer of UV-light protection.
 Acrylic varnish also adjusts and unifies the surface sheen, boosts brightness and color saturation.
+When you're starting out, our Basics varnishes are a good introduction and you can move on to the Professional range as you progress, choosing from removable, paint-on and spray-on options.